surajrajan/automated-market-maker/README.md

 k = marketCapAssetOne * marketCapAssetTwo
 ```
 While maintaining this value, the AMM can set before / after prices.
 The logic for this algorithm is contained in `com.logic.MarketMakerLogic`.

+### How does the AMM submit swaps?
+When a swap is submitted, it is put into the SQS queue.
+The swap request is then read from the queue in real time and
+the swap updates are commited.

+### Why is it possible that the SwapEstimate is different at processing time vs estimate time?
+In low traffic situation, the actual swap will be the same as the estimate.
+In a real AMM, users would have the ability
+to set a *slippage* parameter that prevents actual swap to be too far off from the initial estimate during submission time.
+This could be an added feature / parameter to the SubmitSwap API.

 ## Project Setup
 **Pre-Requisites**